Dragon Awards | |

 Website | awards |

-The Dragon Awards are a set of literary and media awards voted on by fandom and presented annually since 2016 by Dragon Con for excellence in various categories of science fiction, fantasy, horror novels, movies, television, and games.
+The Dragon Awards are a set of literary and media awards voted on by fandom and presented annually since 2016 by Dragon Con for excellence in various categories of science fiction, fantasy, and horror in various media — novels, movies, television, and games.

-The finalist shortlist for the first Dragon Awards was announced on August 11, 2016,[6] and the winners were announced on September 4 that year.[7]
+The finalist short list for the first Dragon Awards was announced on August 11, 2016,[7] and the winners were announced on September 4 that year.[8]

-In 2017, nominated authors Allison Littlewood, John Scalzi, and N.K.
-Jemisin asked Dragon Con to remove their names from the ballot.
-John Scalzi then reconsidered and kept his name on the ballot.
-The coordinators of the Dragon Awards initially refused to remove authors names, then changed their minds after receiving criticism across blogs and science fiction related publications.[9][10][11]
+In 2017, nominated authors Allison Littlewood, John Scalzi, and N. K. Jemisin asked Dragon Con to remove their names from the ballot; John Scalzi subsequently reconsidered and remained in the contest.
+However, the coordinators of the Dragon Awards initially refused to remove other authors' names from the running, which generated criticism across blogs and science fiction related publications, ultimately leading the organizers to comply with nominee wishes when they desire to abstain.[9][10][11]

 The nominations and votes are collected electronically.
 Participation is available to everyone, requiring only an e-mail address, but no membership or other fees, to vote.[12]
 The Dragon Awards website states that they "[reserve] the right to invalidate suspect or questionable ballots without notice,"[13] and that "All decisions regarding the voting process and selection of winners shall be made by DRAGON CON in its sole discretion, shall be final, and shall not be subject to challenge or appeal."[14]
 Language describing the review of nominations does not state that nominations are counted numerically but are "gathered and reviewed to create a final ballot."[15]
 Neither counts of nominations nor votes have ever been made public.